Macedonian Ruins

 Are not all angels ministering spirits sent to serve those who will inherit salvation?
 (Hebrews 1:14 NIV)

-In account after account throughout scriptures, we find the divine beings, be they angels or cherubim, administering the will of Yahweh in the lives of man.
+In account after account throughout the scriptures, we find the divine beings, be they angels or cherubim, administering the will of Yahweh in the lives of man.

-The first account is the cherub with the flaming sword preventing man from doing further damage to their situation by guarding the way to the tree of life.
-I say guarding because if Adam and Eve in their fallen state were to eat of that tree they would place themselves beyond the reach of salvation.
+The first account is the cherub with the flaming sword preventing man from doing further damage to their situation by guarding the way to the Tree of Life.
+I say guarding because if Adam and Eve, in their fallen state, were to eat of that tree, they would place themselves beyond the reach of salvation.

 Three “men” came to speak to Abraham about Sodom and Gomorrah, and two men, later identified as angels, were sent to remove Lot and his family.